Azure/terraform-azurerm-avm-res-web-hostingenvironment/README.md

 ### <a name="input_zone_redundant"></a> [zone\_redundant](#input\_zone\_redundant)

 Description: Specifies if the App Service Environment is zone redundant.
-Defaults to false.
-Set to true to deploy the ASEv3 with availability zones supported.
-Zonal ASEs can be deployed in some regions
+Defaults to true.
+Zonal ASEs can only be deployed in some regions

 Type: `bool`

-Default: `null`
+Default: `true`

 ## Outputs